gvwilson/thirdbit/src/fiction/in-heck/index.md

 when she spotted Miz Nabbles,
 who sniffed and then ignored her.
 Mayor Lupus was there too,
-listening patiently as Able chatted happily about how nice it would be to have company on the road, but at least Bluster and Bravo had stayed away.
+listening patiently as Able chatted about how nice it would be to have company on the road.
+At least Bluster and Bravo had stayed away.

 "Aright,"
 Thoughtful said loudly,